Cisco Systems (NASDAQ:CSCO) Releases Q1 2022 Earnings Guidance

 Cisco Systems (NASDAQ:CSCO) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.790-$0.810 for the period, compared to the Thomson Reuters consensus estimate of $0.810.
 The company issued revenue guidance of $12.82 billion-$13.06 billion, compared to the consensus revenue estimate of $12.84 billion.Cisco Systems also updated its FY 2022 guidance to $3.380-$3.450 EPS.

-Cisco Systems (NASDAQ:CSCO) last issued its earnings results on Tuesday, August 17th.
-The network equipment provider reported $0.84 earnings per share for the quarter, topping the consensus estimate of $0.83 by $0.01.
-Cisco Systems had a net margin of 21.26% and a return on equity of 30.82%.
-The company had revenue of $13.13 billion for the quarter, compared to analyst estimates of $13.04 billion.
-During the same period in the prior year, the business posted $0.80 earnings per share.
-The firm’s revenue for the quarter was up 8.0% compared to the same quarter last year.
-On average, sell-side analysts predict that Cisco Systems will post 3.07 earnings per share for the current fiscal year.

-In other Cisco Systems news, SVP Prat Bhatt sold 3,451 shares of the stock in a transaction on Monday, June 14th.
-The shares were sold at an average price of $53.99, for a total transaction of $186,319.49.
-Following the transaction, the senior vice president now directly owns 105,900 shares in the company, valued at approximately $5,717,541.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Charles Robbins sold 6,543 shares of the stock in a transaction on Wednesday, August 25th.
-The shares were sold at an average price of $59.69, for a total transaction of $390,551.67.
+In related news, SVP Prat Bhatt sold 3,451 shares of the firm’s stock in a transaction on Monday, June 14th.
+The shares were sold at an average price of $53.99, for a total value of $186,319.49.
+Following the completion of the transaction, the senior vice president now owns 105,900 shares of the company’s stock, valued at $5,717,541.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO Maria Martinez sold 50,000 shares of the firm’s stock in a transaction on Thursday, June 10th.
+The shares were sold at an average price of $55.01, for a total transaction of $2,750,500.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 117,512 shares of company stock worth $6,736,902 over the last quarter.
-0.02% of the stock is currently owned by insiders.
+Insiders sold 117,512 shares of company stock valued at $6,736,902 in the last ninety days.
+Insiders own 0.02% of the company’s stock.

 About Cisco Systems